Standard intrinsic functions

 To merge two arrays.

-must have the same type and be conformable. -
+tsourceandfsourcemust have the same type and be conformable. -

-: logical, conformable withtsource
+mask: logical, conformable withtsourceandfsource

-Example use of merge
+Example use of merge:

 T = merge(land_T, sst, land_mask)